gao702/RTsampler/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Reverse Telescoping Samplers for Element-wise Graphical Priors
+# RTsampler

 <!-- badges: start -->
 <!-- badges: end -->

 R package with Rcpp/RcppArmadillo implementation of MCMC samplers based on Reverse Telescoping Decomposition for Gaussian graphical models under two priors on the precision matrix:

 1. Graphical Horseshoe (GHS)

 2. Graphical Horseshoe-like (GHSL)

 We provide an RT (Reverse–Telescoping) sampler alongside a baseline Cyclical sampler for comparison, as well as example script to generate ground-truth precision matrices for simulation studies.

-## Installation:
+## Installation

 This package can be installed directly from github using the R package `devtools`.